Vertex Pharma shares hit life high as cystic fibrosis data wows

 Eight brokerages increased their price target on Vertex.
 The drugmaker's median price target is $180, up from $129.50 in June.

-Shares of Galapagos NV (GLPG.AS), which is developing a rival CF treatment with AbbVie Inc (ABBV.N), slipped about 4.5 percent.
+Shares of Galapagos NV, which is developing a rival CF treatment with AbbVie Inc, slipped about 4.5 percent.

 "Galapagos/AbbVie's planned path to the triple combo is not impossible, but faces a much higher hurdle as compared with Vertex's triple combo strategy," William Blair analyst Katherine Xu said in a note.